DSPG-2022/AgMRC-Commodities/docs/AgMRC.md

 ### **Objectives**

 Develop end to end automated report:
-- creation of two commodity reports(Egg and Beef)
+- create two commodity reports(Egg and Beef)
 - data discovery to find data sources to create finer detailed final product
 - explore new and interesting infographic techniques applicable to increased understanding
 - streamline all reports with better filters to handle differing data based on geography and year